aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

         Enabled: true
 ```

+!!! warning
+    When using this utility with DynamoDB, your lambda responses must always be smaller than 400kb.
+Larger items cannot
+    be written to DynamoDB and will cause exceptions.

-!!! note
+!!! info
-    When using this utility, each function invocation will generally make 2 requests to DynamoDB.
-If the result
+    Each function invocation will generally make 2 requests to DynamoDB.
+If the
-    returned by your Lambda is less than 1kb, you can expect 2 WCUs per invocation.
+    result returned by your Lambda is less than 1kb, you can expect 2 WCUs per invocation.
 For retried invocations, you will
     see 1WCU and 1RCU.
 Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/) to
     estimate the cost.

 ### Lambda handler